Riczap/Faid/AI_ARCHITECTURE_GUIDE.md

 2. **Scaffold (Phase 1):** Build the component in `src/features/` using exclusively fast, local mock data.
 3. **Refine:** Iterate on the UI alignment, CSS (using Tailwind spacing on the imported template widgets), and visual transitions until the user evaluates that it passes Phase 1.
 4. **Bind (Phase 2):** Unpack the Supabase context and Gemini functions, replacing the mock arrays.
+5. **Mock Sync (Phase 2+):** If your changes alter the AI response schema consumed by any view, update `src/services/mock.ai.data.js` to match.
+Run with `VITE_MOCK_AI=true` to validate the UI renders correctly with mock data before switching to real API.
-5. **Verify:** Check error boundaries and active loading states globally.
+6. **Verify:** Check error boundaries and active loading states globally.